Ryan Lochte is trying his best to move forward after two protesters stormed the Dancing With the Stars stage

 The LAPD told ET that the two men, ages 25 and 59, who ran on to the stage did not have valid tickets to the ABC show's taping.
 The men were booked for trespassing, and transported to Metropolitan Detention Center in downtown Los Angeles, California, where they were held overnight.
 The protesters were released from police custody at 11 a.m. on Tuesday, with a court date set for Oct.
 4.

-ET spoke to Lochte on Monday following the incident, when he told us he was "really hurt" by the disruption.
+ET spoke to Lochte on Monday following the incident, when he told us he was "really hurt"

 "Honestly, it felt like someone just reached inside, took my heart out and tore it to shreds," he admitted.
 "I was really hurt when I saw that and I was in shock.
 But I looked at Cheryl and she just smiled and said, 'You just did what you said you can't do.
 You danced in front of millions.'
 And I was like, 'You're right.'"